Some links in this post may be affiliate links

 Echeveria desmetiana does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
 Keep reading for more on these growing conditions and how to provide them.

-Water Echeveria desmetiana thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Echeveria desmetiana thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering as it can lead to root-rot and mushy leaves.

 Be careful not to wet the center of the rosette as it can lead to rotting or water from the bottom instead.